quky/Privacy-Policy/README.md

 ### 6. Data Retention

-We retain data only for as long as necessary to fulfill the purposes described in this Privacy Policy:
+We retain user data only for a limited period of time and only as necessary to provide app functionality and support.

-* **User communications (emails):**
-  Retained only as long as needed to resolve your request and typically deleted within **30–90 days** after resolution, unless required for ongoing support or legal obligations.

-* **Non-personal diagnostic data:**
-  Retained temporarily and automatically deleted or anonymized within a limited period (typically up to **12 months**).

-* **Local app data:**
+Email communications: Stored for up to 90 days after the issue is resolved, then permanently deleted.
+Diagnostic and non-personal data: Stored for up to 12 months, then automatically deleted or anonymized.
-  Stored only on your device and retained until you clear the app data or uninstall the App.
+Local app data on your device: Stored until you manually delete the app data or uninstall the application.

+We do not retain personal data indefinitely.
 We do not store personal data on external servers.

-Users may request deletion of their data at any time by contacting us.
+Users may request deletion of their data at any time by contacting us, and we will delete it within a reasonable timeframe.

 ---